stylekit/stylekit.github.io/_posts/_temp/_2017-06-01_Simplicity.md

 **End-note:**
 Customization is key to creating an artisan experience.
 But customization should not get in the way of DRY: Don't repeat your self.
-If you have too much customization you can really iterate on the underlying code.
+If you have too much customization you can't easily iterate on the underlying code.
 Abstraction allows you to only focus on the logic of the app.